 I’ll stop here to protect privacy.
-This woman has for years bounced from one job to another, either getting fired or quitting when things didn’t go her way.
+For years, this woman has bounced from one job to another, either getting fired or quitting when things didn’t go her way.
 She has also been through five, maybe six marriages.

-The bullies I battled in school are only ordinary people, yet most of them, even today, continue trying like mad to keep up with the Jones’s, making everyone think they have beaten the rat race, and failing miserably.
+The bullies I battled in school are only ordinary people.
+Yet, even today, most of them continue trying like mad to keep up with the Jones’s, making everyone think they have beaten the rat race and failing miserably.
 Most have never left the small town and still put on the facade of power and a perfect life.
 It’s hilarious when you really think about it.

 Here’s some advice:

 2. Listen out!
-You will hear a lot of stories about your bullies from other outcasts and other people who cannot stand them.
+You will hear many stories about your bullies from other outcasts and other people who cannot stand them.
 You will be surprised at what you find out.
 It may be that your bullies get laughed at too.
 People are only careful who they do it around and are quieter about it.
-They must be or the bullies will target them too.
+They must be, or the bullies will target them too.